-CyberArk Enterprise Password Vault, an element of the CyberArk Privileged Account Security Solution, has been designed to discover, secure, rotate and control access to confidential account passwords used to access any system throughout the organization in its Information Technology environment.
+CyberArk Enterprise Password Vault, an element of the CyberArk Privileged Account Security Solution, has been designed to discover, secure, rotate, and control access to confidential account passwords used to access any system throughout the organization in its Information Technology environment.

-CyberArk’s Digital Vault, also known as the Enterprise Password Vault (EPV) uses multiple layers of encryption to provide maximum security for contents of each and every single safe.
-Each file within a safe is encrypted with a unique file encryption key and are stored within the safe and encrypted with a different safe encryption key which is unique to the safe.
+CyberArk’s Digital Vault, also known as the Enterprise Password Vault (EPV) uses multiple layers of encryption to provide maximum security for the contents of each and every single safe.
+Each file within a safe is encrypted with a unique file encryption key and is stored within the safe and encrypted with a different safe encryption key that is unique to the safe.
 The safe encryption keys are then stored within the vault and are encrypted with a unique vault encryption key.
 All of these keys are delivered only to those users who have the appropriate access rights.
 Administrators classify access to safes and data within the safes so that users must be manually confirmed by a Safe Supervisor before they can access the safe along with its contents

 A privileged user is a user of a particular system who, by virtue of occupation and/or seniority, has been designated powers within the computer system, which are considerably greater than those available to the majority of users.
-For e.g. cloud server managers, Systems administrators, Application or database administrators and some Applications which themselves use privileged accounts to correspond with other applications, scripts, databases, web services and more.
-These accounts are often ignored and are exposed to significant risk, as their credentials are hard coded and static.
+For e.g. cloud server managers, Systems administrators, Application or database administrators, and some Applications which themselves use privileged accounts to correspond with other applications, scripts, databases, web services, and more.
+These accounts are often ignored and are exposed to significant risk, as their credentials are hardcoded and static.
 Hackers can easily get access to these attack points to escalate privileged access throughout the organization.

-Privileged identity management (PIM) is to keep an eye on for protection of super user accounts in an organization's IT environments.
+Privileged identity management (PIM) is to keep an eye on for protection of superuser accounts in an organization's IT environments.
 Supervising is necessary so that the higher access abilities of super control accounts are not misused or abused by intruders.

 Maximum 99 times only.

-The PrivateArk Client is a standard Windows application which is used as the administrative client for the PAS Solution.
+The PrivateArk Client is a standard Windows application that is used as the administrative client for the PAS Solution.
 The Client can be deployed on multiple remote computers and can access the Enterprise Password Vault via LAN, WAN, or the Internet through the Web version of the client.
 From this interface, the users define a vault hierarchy and create safes.
 Access to the Enterprise Password Vault via the PrivateArk Client requires a user to be validated by the Digital Vault.